sgsettle/Glamboyant/README.md

 # Glamboyant

-## Someone who is an exotrovert who embodies the qualities of style, fabulousness, and intelligent wit.
+## Someone who is an exotrovert who embodies the qualities of style, fabulousness, and intelligent wit. <br />

 ![](glamboyant.png)